-Advertising and promotion decreased \$22.7 million primarily due to the closure of properties as a result of the COVID-19 pandemic and restrictions intended to prevent its spread and cost reduction efforts, as previously discussed.
+Advertising and promotion decreased \$21.8 million primarily due to the COVID-19 pandemic and the effect of the on-going restrictions intended to prevent its spread and cost reduction efforts, as previously discussed.

-Home and regional office costs expense decreased \$10.4 million due to a reduction in personnel, compensation and nonessential corporate spending.
+Home and regional office costs expense decreased \$5.9 million due to a reduction in personnel, compensation and nonessential corporate spending.